mariamcpherson/activedirectory/README.md

 </p>

 <p>
 We have created the Virtual Machine that will be our Domain Controller.
-No we will create a Windows 10 VM that we will use as our Client accessing that Domain Controller.
+Now we will create a Windows 10 VM that we will use as our Client accessing that Domain Controller.
 Make sure that it is within the same Virtual Network as the Server machine.
 </p>

 <p>